-- La Fayette is something of a recurring character in Mike Duncan's Revolutions, first appearing in Season 2 (the American Revolution), playing major roles in Seasons 3 and 6 (the French Revolution and July Revolution, respectively), and having occasional appearances in Seasons 4 (the Haitian Revolution) and 5 (the South American Wars of Independence).
-He's also mentioned in Season 7 (the Revolutions of 1848) as part of the setup, and even gets posthumous references as late as Season 10 (the Russian Revolution, when Duncan is reviewing the intellectual backdrop for Marx's theory of scientific socialism).
+- La Fayette is something of a recurring character in Mike Duncan's Revolutions, first appearing in Season 2 (the American Revolution), playing major roles in Seasons 3 and 6 (the French Revolution and July Revolution, respectively), and having occasional appearances in Seasons 4 (the Haitian Revolution) and 5 (the South American Wars of Independence—he and Simón Bolívar had an ongoing correspondence, and Bolívar took Lafayette's advice seriously).
+He's also mentioned in Season 7 (the Revolutions of 1848) as part of the setup, and even gets posthumous references as late as Season 10 (the Russian Revolution, when Duncan is reviewing the intellectual backdrop for Karl Marx's theory of scientific socialism).
 (Perhaps it's no surprise that one of Duncan's other projects is a biography of Lafayette.)

 - He was briefly mentioned in the Miraculous Ladybug special "Miraculous New York", which revealed that he wielded the Eagle Miraculous.